jensmeder/DarkLightning/README.md

 NSData* data = [@"Hello World" dataUsingEncoding:NSUTF8StringEncoding];
 [_myDeviceConnection writeData:data];
 ```
-### 4.3 iOS Simulator
+### 4.3 iOS/tvOS Simulator

-If you do not want to keep your iOS device connected at all time you can also use the iOS Simulator during development.
+If you do not want to keep your iOS/tvOS device connected at all time you can also use the iOS/tvOS Simulator during development.

-#### 4.3.1 iOS
+#### 4.3.1 iOS/tvOS

-There are no changes required to your iOS app to use DarkLightning in the iOS Simulator. :)
+There are no changes required to your iOS/tvOS app to use DarkLightning in the iOS/tvOS Simulator. :)

 #### 4.3.2 OSX

-To connect to the iOS Simulator you need to use `JMSimulatorConnection` instead of `JMUSBDeviceConnection`. `JMSimulatorConnection` and `JMUSBDeviceConnection` inherit from the same base class `JMDeviceConnection` thus having the same interface.
+To connect to the iOS/tvOS Simulator you need to use `JMSimulatorConnection` instead of `JMUSBDeviceConnection`. `JMSimulatorConnection` and `JMUSBDeviceConnection` inherit from the same base class `JMDeviceConnection` thus having the same interface.
 The delegate callbacks are the same as well.

 ```objc
 JMSimulatorConnection* simulatorConnection = [[JMSimulatorConnection alloc]initWithPort:2347];